Svenbosma/DIY-Garmin-Powermeter/README.md

 ## Limitations / notes

 * Single-sided (right crank only) → doubles value to estimate total power.
+This is good for approximately 95% of the people, 2 crank power meters offer more data (left right crank balance and +-4% more precision) that really only is necessary if you're training for the world top.
 * HX711 is not as precise as commercial solutions, but cheap and works well enough.
+Same story as above
 * Firmware currently uses a simple exponential moving average filter; better DSP could improve cadence stability.

 ---